Going to AWS re:Invent 2024?

 What is Terraform init?

-After writing your Terraform code or cloning your existing Terraform code from source control, the terraform init command is the first step you should take to prepare your working directory.
-This command initializes the environment by installing the necessary provider plugins and modules and setting up the configuration according to your code.
+Terraform init is a CLI command that initializes the Terraform environment by installing the necessary provider plugins and modules and setting up the configuration according to your code.
 Terraform init enables you to run further commands like terraform plan and terraform apply.

-What does the Terraform init command do?
+How does Terraform init work?

 • Backend initialization